woodsd42/woodsd42.github.io/_pages/research.md

 Working Papers:
 ------
-* Behavioral Bandits: Analyzing the Exploration Versus Exploitation Trade-off in the Lab” (with Stanton Hudja).
+* "Behavioral Bandits: Analyzing the Exploration Versus Exploitation Trade-off in the Lab" (with Stanton Hudja).
-* “Network Defense and Behavioral Biases:  An Experimental Study” (with Mustafa Abdallah, Saurabh Bagchi, Shreyas Sundaram, and Timothy Cason).
+* "Network Defense and Behavioral Biases:  An Experimental Study" (with Mustafa Abdallah, Saurabh Bagchi, Shreyas Sundaram, and Timothy Cason).

 Publications:
 ------